pjtunstall/retro-raiders/README.md

 ## 5. BACKGROUND

 This was our first JavaScript project for 01Founders, a branch of the 01Edu education system, and our first attempt at making a browser game.
-We've treated it as an opportunity to explore new ideas rather than a place to demonstrate perfection.
+We've prioritized exploring new ideas over perfecting them.